Have you ever thought about how much it costs you to produce and sell your products?

 Methods to Calculate Your COGS

-There are 3 accounting methods a business can use to determine the value of COGS:
+There are three accounting methods a business can use to determine the value of COGS:

 - Average cost method: With this accounting system, the average price of all products in inventory is used without considering the date they were brought in.
-By using the average cost over a period of time, COGS tends to be consistent without significant fluctuations due to periodic large purchases.
+By using the average cost over some time, COGS tends to be consistent without significant fluctuations due to periodic large purchases.

 What Does COGS Tell You about Your Company

-Cost of goods sold is used to determine a business’s gross profit.
-This number is simply total revenue minus COGS:
+The cost of goods sold is used to determine a business’s gross profit.
+This number is merely total revenue minus COGS:

 Gross profit = Total revenue – COGS

 The calculation will be shown on a business’s income statement.
 In the restaurant industry, COGS should be less than 31% of revenue.